Website Form Analytics

 What is Form Analytics?

-As the name suggests, form analytics is an in-depth analytical tool that helps measure a visitor’s interaction with a web form.
-It typically comprises of many elements that aim to find and highlight a user’s experience or their overall journey throughout the form filling process.
-Meanwhile, analyzing their pain points, taking the right measures to solve the issues, and gathering all the necessary data for internal business use.
+As the name suggests, form analytics helps measure a visitor’s interaction with a web form like interaction time, hesitation time, abandonment rate etc..
+It typically comprises of many elements that aim to find and highlight a user’s experience or their overall journey throughout the form filling process while analyzing their pain points, taking the right measures to solve the issues, and gathering all the necessary data for internal business use.

 Why is Form Analytics Important?

-- Segment and Organize Data: Filter, sort, and export data collated from web forms to match your business needs.
+- Get Deeper Insight into which Customer Segment to Focus on and Organize Data – Filter, sort, and export data collated from web forms to match your business needs.
 Build individual data views by focusing on the most critical data points, and further use them to achieve business goals.

-- Learn Valuable Lessons from Input Errors: Analysing errors help identify cause and effect, further enables you to improve your form(s) in terms of their design, the information asked, and other related essential elements, and maximum their usability.
+- Learn Valuable Lessons from Input Errors – Analysing errors help identify cause and effect, further enables you to improve your form(s) in terms of their design, the information asked, and other related essential elements, and maximize their usability.

 How to Analyze the Performance of Your Web Forms?